English Spot: Breeding

 The English Spot doe, female, will foster young easily, often raising her young with the litter of other breeds.
-A normal litter is on average, 5-7 young with a gestation period of 30–32 days.
+A normal litter is on average, 5–7 young with a gestation period of 30–32 days.
 Of a litter from two marked rabbits, 25% will be a solid color (AKA Sports), 25% will have partial markings (AKA Charlies), and 50% will have all the required markings of an English Spot.
 This is a result of the En, en gene that rabbits have.
 Solids (Sports in English Spots) will have enen genes, brokens (Marked in English Spots) will have Enen, and Charlies carry EnEn.
-As a result of this, if you breed a Charlie and a Sport you will get 100% Marked kits.
-It is not advised to breed a Charlie to a broken but if you do you will get 50% Charlie and 50% Marked.
-Similar result will happen with Sports and Marked, 50% sports and 50% Marked. will keep Sports and Charlies if their type (Body shape) is desirable.

-A pregnant English Spot will require adequate food to support her and her young.
-Four weeks into the pregnancy, it is common for breeders to provide the doe with a nest box filled with straw.
-The doe will burrow in the straw and begin lining the nest with hair she pulls from her stomach, in order to insulate her litter and keep them warm, and when ready, she will have her young in the nest.
-When the kits are 8 weeks of age, it is advised for the young to be separated from their mother.